 Objectives / Topics Covered Recognize the basic parts of a computer.
 Explore safe and responsible ways to use technology.
 Practice computational thinking in everyday routines.
 Lessons Computer Basics: Exploration Learn what a computer is, how we use it, what to do when it doesn't work, and identify parts like input, output, hardware, and software.
 Exploring Responsible Technology Use Understand how to use technology safely and respectfully at school and home.
 Computational Thinking: Evening Routines Practice thinking like a computer scientist by finding patterns, breaking down tasks, and sequencing steps using familiar routines.
-Exploring Responsible Technology and respectfully at school and home.
-Computational Thinking: Evening Routines Practice thinking like a computer scientist by finding patterns, breaking down tasks, and sequencing steps using familiar routines.

-Unit 2: Sequences and Events (8 weeks)
+Unit 2: Sequences and Events (9 weeks)